cloudsolver/aws-soa/atoms/CloudFormation.md

 Answer: It will not allow you to dynamically or programmatically generate resources.
 It is all declarative.
 Almost all resource types are available, when they are not, you can use AWS Lambda Custom Resources.

 ---
-#Q What is the quickest way to deploy a simple lambda function with CloudFormation.
+#Q What is the quickest way to deploy a simple lambda function with CloudFormation?
-See:
 Answer: Use the `ZipFile` parameter with inline code.
 ![[CF Lambda ZipFile.png]]
 Fig. Lambda Function embedded with CloudFormation

+---

 #Question What does `cfn-init` do?
 See: [CFN Helper Scripts](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-helper-scripts-reference.html)